-The Coordinator of Admissions and Transfer Credit Services must discuss the matter with the appellant and provide a decision, in writing, to the appellant within ten (10) business days of receiving the request.
+The Coordinator of Admissions and Transfer Credit Services must respond to the appellant within five (five) business days and provide a decision, in writing, to the appellant within thirty (30) business days of receiving the request.

-10.3.5.2 Step Two - Appeal to the Associate Registrar of Admissions and Transfer Credit Services wishes to have reconsidered.
-All supporting documentation or evidence that the appellant wishes to have considered must be submitted at this stage of the appeal.
+10.3.5.2 Step Two - Appeal to the Associate Registrar of Admissions and Transfer Credit Services

 An appellant who is not satisfied with the Step One decision may appeal in writing to the Associate Registrar of Admissions and Transfer Credit Services within thirty (30) days of receiving the Step One decision.
-The written appeal must identify precisely the decision(s) the appellant
+The written appeal must identify precisely the decision(s) the appellant wishes to have reconsidered.
+All supporting documentation or evidence that the appellant wishes to have considered must be submitted at this stage of the appeal.